June 10, 2024

 When selecting an indoor positioning technology, the specific application requirements determine the most suitable choice.
 Bluetooth LE is extensively integrated into various devices, including mobile phones, home hubs and IoT products.
 Meanwhile, UWB is rapidly advancing and gaining broader ecosystem adoption, since its acceptance into today’s smartphones and automobiles.
 Although Bluetooth LE is now advancing its positioning features, it will require upgrading to new hardware that supports Bluetooth LE 6.0 to harness the capabilities of Bluetooth LE CS.
 Because Bluetooth LE CS is still in its infancy, this technology may take a few years to gain widespread market adoption.

 Both Bluetooth LE CS and UWB are good positioning technologies and, in some cases, could be complementary to each other.
-For example, to track a small asset up to 50 meters in a warehouse indoors, Bluetooth LE CS could be used to obtain coarse positioning (within 500 cm) and UWB to obtain fine positioning (within less than 10 cm).
+For example, to track a small asset up to 50 meters in a warehouse indoors, Bluetooth LE CS could be used to obtain coarse positioning (within a meter) and UWB to obtain fine positioning (within less than 10 cm).
 In many of today’s ranging applications, the UWB implementation typically uses a 2.4 GHz Bluetooth LE radio for initial device discovery and authentication prior to activating the UWB radio for secure fine ranging, so the two technologies are already in use together.
 Bluetooth LE CS simply provides another option, and for many applications already using Bluetooth LE RSSI, an improved distance measurement may be all that is needed.

 Range, data rate and power consumption are most often the key benchmarks used to evaluate IoT connectivity technologies, and with positioning technologies, security and deployment costs are also of keen interest.
 Let’s explore how a few of these figures-of-merit compare between the two technologies.